itapi/iFilterDashboard-FrontEnd/RBAC_IMPLEMENTATION.md

 **What's Protected:**
 - All API endpoints require authentication
-- Clients endpoint filters by plan for community managers
+- Clients endpoint filters by `managed_by_user_id` for managers, by `plan_unique_id` for community managers
-- Tickets endpoint filters by plan for community managers
+- Tickets endpoint filters by client's `managed_by_user_id` for managers, by `plan_unique_id` for community managers
 - Individual operations check ownership before allowing updates
+- Managers can only access clients assigned to them
 - Community managers cannot change plan assignments

 **What This Prevents:**
 - ❌ Bypassing frontend restrictions via direct API calls
+- ❌ Managers viewing clients not assigned to them
+- ❌ Managers viewing tickets for clients not assigned to them
 - ❌ Community managers viewing other plans' data
 - ❌ Unauthorized modifications to clients/tickets
 - ❌ Unauthenticated API access